-Although it is preferable that you apply to both programs at the same time, you can apply for the dual degree program during the first year of the Georgetown JD program, or during the first year of MSFS.
+Although it is preferable that applicants apply to both programs at the same time, you can apply for the dual degree program during the first year of the Georgetown JD program, or during the first year of MSFS.
 You should indicate your intentions for a dual degree on all admissions materials.
-We accept the LSAT in lieu of the GRE or GMAT for dual degree applicants, however, standardized tests are optional for MSFS.
+MSFS accepts the LSAT in lieu of the GRE or GMAT for dual degree applicants, however, standardized tests are optional for MSFS.
 JD program information and application materials are available from the Georgetown University Law Center.

 The MPP/MSFS dual degree is a three-year, full-time, 78 credit hours program in which you pursue both the MSFS and Master in Public Policy degrees.
 Courses include both MSFS and MPP requirements each year.

 You must meet the admissions criteria of both schools and must complete separate applications simultaneously for each department by the January 15 deadline.
 You should indicate your intentions for a dual degree on all admissions materials.
 For more information about the Public Policy Program, please contact the McCourt School of Public Policy.